llibdude/transactions/README.md

 - [NextJS](https://nextjs.org/): This application is written in NextJS, a library built on top of React.
 I have chosen it due to its fast ramp up time, ability to write apis without spinning up a separate server, and various developer improvements.
 - [TailwindCSS](https://tailwindcss.com/): Styled using TailwindCSS - the css framework scales well with a large team and allows you to keep your view and your styles together in one place.
 Very fast to create with once familiar with the classNames and highly extensible.
 - [Prettier.io](https://prettier.io/): Opinionated code formatter.
 Helpful to enforce a singular codeing style across the entire team to prevent whitespace churn in pull requests.
+- [React table](https://www.npmjs.com/package/react-table): An unopinionated, powerful, easy to use table in React
+- [useSWR](https://swr.vercel.app/): A library built on a strategy to keep data up to date while keeping the UI fast and reactive.
+First show the cached data, fetch the fresh data, and reconcile to ensure most up to date data.

 ## Next steps